 You have walked the path of the modern Samurai.

 Meet at the Suica Penguin Statue in front of JR Shinjuku Station’s New South Gate.
-Your guide, Sho Kondo, will be wearing a distinctive orange T-shirt with a train design, making him easy to spot (see reference photo).
+Your guide, Sho Kondo, will be wearing a modern samurai-style outfit, making him easy to spot (as shown in the first photo).

 Tokyo, the capital of Japan, is a bustling metropolis that beautifully blends traditional culture with cutting-edge technology.
 Known for its neon-lit streets, historic temples, and world-class cuisine, Tokyo offers a unique experience that caters to every type of traveler.